The Perfect Exit – 3 Tips for Leaving Your Job on a High

-Disappointments Are Pivotal Moments
+Disappointments Are Defining Moments

 There are always going to be times in our lives when we lose a role on a team, a part in a play, or are replaced by new fresh blood—either at school, work, or at home.
 This is never an easy experience.
 It is an experience that can make you feel too old, too young, too inexperienced, inadequate, threatened, embarrassed, and even fearful of becoming irrelevant (and therefore you will lose your job, your partner will dump you, your children will abandon you, and you’ll become homeless and die alone).
-Yes, there are some of us who take it all the way to the bitter end.
+Yes, there are some who take it all the way to the bitter end.
 I don’t wish this on anyone.
 All those emotions are uncomfortable.
-And I know…Read More
+And I know personally, I…Read More

 Leading The Way When There Is No Leadership